zesty-io/accounts-ui/README.md

 The [Zesty.io design system](https://github.com/zesty-io/design-system) is our central location for components and patterns which are shared across our various external and internal applications.
 Our design system follows the [atomic design pattern](http://atomicdesign.bradfrost.com/) popularized by Brad Frost.

+Can be installed via `npm install @zesty-io/core` into any application.
+This is under active development and will have major breaking changes until we land 1.0. **NOT PRODUCTION READY**

 ### Error Handling

 #### User Notifications